Skip to main content

 Can Nigerian passport holders get a Thailand visa from Dubai?

-Yes, Nigerian passport holders living in Dubai can obtain a Thailand tourist visa, but they must apply in advance through the Royal Thai Embassy in Abu Dhabi.
-Nigerians are not eligible for Thailand’s visa exemption or the Electronic Visa on Arrival (eVOA).
-The tourist visa requires a complete document set including bank statements and an employer NOC, costs approximately USD 40 for the government fee, and takes around 3 to 5 working days to process.
+Yes, Nigerian passport holders living in Dubai can obtain a Thailand tourist visa — they apply in advance online through the official Thai e-Visa portal (thaievisa.go.th); since 1 January 2025, in-person submission at the Royal Thai Embassy in Abu Dhabi has been discontinued.
+Nigerians are not eligible for Thailand’s visa exemption or Visa-on-Arrival.
+The tourist e-Visa requires a complete document set including bank statements and an employer NOC, costs approximately USD 40 (~AED 147) for the government fee, and takes around 3 to 5 working days to process.
 The visa allows a stay of up to 60 days.

 Key Takeaway

-• Yes, Nigerian passport holders living in Dubai can obtain a Thailand tourist visa, but they must apply in advance throug...
+• Yes, Nigerian passport holders living in Dubai can obtain a Thailand tourist visa — they apply in advance online through...

 • Processing Time: 3-5 working days